-Cheered on by hundreds of friends and family, nearly 30 women became the fourth graduating cohort of the Chapman University and Padres Unidos Community Worker Paraprofessional Certificate program on Saturday, June 2.
+Cheered on by hundreds of friends and family, nearly 30 women became the fourth cohort to complete the Padres Unidos Community Worker Award program on Saturday, June 2.
 The ceremony is the culmination of two years of extended education courses and embedded community fieldwork.

 In 2010, Chapman University’s Attallah College of Educational Studies joined forces with Padres Unidos to develop the curriculum for the two-year professional and community volunteer training program.